MarkSoluiman/SecPlus/Chapter 3/Part2/Intrusion Prevention 3.2.md

 ## Failure modes

 Eventually, security devices will fail.
-This such a device was inline, one of these scenarios will happen to the network traffic:
+If such a device was inline, one of these scenarios will happen to the network traffic:
 - **Fail-open**: when a system fails, data continues to flow.
 - **Fail-closed**: when a system fails, data doesn't flow.